Yes Minister: Inspirations

 The episode entitled "The Moral Dimension", in which Hacker and his staff engage in the scheme of secretly consuming alcohol on a trade mission to the fictional Islamic state of Qumran, was based on a real incident that took place in Pakistan, involving Callaghan and Donoughue, the latter of whom informed Jay and Lynn about the incident.
 Jay says that "I can't tell you where, I can't tell you when and I can't tell you who was involved; all I can tell you is that we knew that it had actually happened.
 That's why it was so funny.
 We couldn't think up things as funny as the real things that had happened."
 Media historian Andrew Crisell suggests that the show was "enriched by the viewers' suspicion that what they were watching was unhealthily close to real life."

 Fusing inspiration and invention, Lynn and Jay worked on the story "for anything from three days to two weeks," and only took "four mornings to write all the dialogue.
 After we wrote the episode, we would show it to some secret sources, always including somebody who was an expert on the subject in question.
 They would usually give us extra information which, because it was true, was usually funnier than anything we might have thought up."
 Designers Valerie Warrender and Gloria Clayton were given access to the Cabinet Rooms and the State Drawing Rooms.
 For security purposes, the arrangements of the rooms were altered, and the views from the windows were never shown, to conceal the layout of the buildings.
+Lynn said in a 2007 interview that he and Jay had two main sources who worked at Number 10, who introduced them to others, and that they used lunches with their sources to get information.
+"Everyone in Government has an axe to grind, everyone wants their point of view expressed in the media, and the higher up they get the more indiscreet they become...They all leak like sieves, as long as they know they won't be identified."